 DBMS support is available through Microsoft's ODBC interface on Windows 2000 and greater, and Oracle's OCI interface on OpenVMS Alpha, Digital Unix, AIX and Solaris (SPARC only).
 Additionally, DB2 is supported natively (i.e. via CLI) under the unixes which are supported by both DB2 and LISTSERV.

-L-Soft formally supports SQL Server 2000 as a datastore for mailing lists, and expects to be able to support SQL Server 2005 when sites begin to migrate to it.
+L-Soft formally supports SQL Server 2000, 2005, and 2008 as a datastore for mailing lists.

-L-Soft formally supports Oracle 8i, 9i, and 10g as a datastore for mailing lists.
+L-Soft formally supports Oracle 8i, 9i, 10g, and 11g as a datastore for mailing lists.